blockapps/blockapps-rest/README.md

 ### Deployments

 Deploying our project sets up smart contracts that are needed to have the project run.
 It uses information stored in the `dataFilename` field.
-For an example of project requiring a deployment, see https://github.com/blockapps/blockapps-rest-demo/
+For an example of project requiring a deployment, see the [demo-app](https://github.com/blockapps/BlockApps-rest-demo/) and its [deployment file](https://github.com/blockapps/blockapps-rest-demo/blob/master/config/tester11.deploy.yaml)

+Very briefly the deployment phase is as follows

 ### Using BlockApps-Rest